 - Can you pre-approve things like potential opportunities and content?

-Those are the most common questions you want answers on.
+Those are the most common questions you want answers to.
 If you have any special requirements, this would be the time to discuss them too.

 #3 Discuss the budget and look for hidden fees